sthavirpunwatkar/PLAYLIST-PORTER/README.md

 -   This proxy route will then forward these requests to the appropriate endpoint on your Python service (e.g., `http://localhost:5001/fetch-source-data`).

 **Note on Spotify Authentication:**
 The current Next.js application *simulates* Spotify user authentication and passes placeholder tokens to the Python backend.
-For the Python service to interact with the *real* Spotify API, the Next.js application would need to implement a full OAuth 2.0 flow to obtain genuine user access tokens and pass those to the Python service.
+For the Python service to interact with the *real* Spotify API using user-specific data, the Next.js application would need to implement a full OAuth 2.0 flow to obtain genuine user access tokens and pass those to the Python service.
 The Python service is structured to use such tokens with Spotipy if provided.
+If placeholder tokens are detected, the Python service currently returns mock data.
 ```